Actively Recruiting

 You may qualify if you...

-• Any gender
+• No gender restrictions.

-• Confirmed diagnosis of shoulder or knee sports injuries or related joint conditions
+• Confirmed diagnosis of shoulder or knee sports injuries or related joint conditions.

-• Scheduled for elective, standard-of-care arthroscopic surgery at the study center
+• Scheduled for elective, standard-of-care arthroscopic surgery at the study center (includes meniscus repair, cartilage repair, ligament reconstruction, shoulder stabilization, and others).

-• Willing and able to comply with postoperative follow-up
+• Willing and able to comply with postoperative follow-up visits.

-• Signed written informed consent voluntarily
+• Voluntary written informed consent given.

 Not Eligible